awslabs/cdk-eks-blueprints/docs/builders/automode-builder.md

 # Auto Mode Builder

-The `AutomodeBuilder` allows you to get started with a builder class to configure with required setup as you prepare a blueprint for setting up EKS cluster with EKS Auto Mode.
+The `AutomodeBuilder` allows you to get started with a builder class with required setup as you prepare a blueprint for setting up EKS cluster with EKS Auto Mode.

 The `AutomodeBuilder` creates the following: